jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

         git commit -m "wsat-simple quickstart on OpenShift" git push

-OpenShift will build the application using Maven, and deploy it to JBoss EA.
+OpenShift will build the application using Maven, and deploy it to JBoss EAP.
 If successful, you should see output similar to:

     remote: [INFO] ------------------------------------------------------------------------
     remote: [INFO] BUILD SUCCESS